quantrocket/wp-business-intelligence-lite/readme.txt

 = 1.0.1 =
 * Fixes on JS inclusion and icon chart
 = 1.0.2 =
-* First integration of "Datatables" tables
+* First integration of "DataTables" tables

 == Frequently Asked Questions ==